In rabbitmq, Fanout Exchange will route messages to all of the queues that are bound to it.

 }

-If you observe above example, to establish a connection with rabbitmq server we are passing a required credentials along with HostName to ConnectionFactory() method.
-After that, we created a connection and channel by calling “CreateConnection” and “CreateModel” methods and we set a prefetchCount to 1, so that it tells RabbitMQ not to give more than one message at a time to worker.
+If you observe the above example, to establish a connection with rabbitmq server we are passing the required credentials along with the HostName to ConnectionFactory() method.
+After that, we created a connection and channel by calling the “CreateConnection” and “CreateModel” methods and we set a prefetchCount to 1, so that it tells RabbitMQ not to give more than one message at a time to the worker.

-Next, we have created an instance of MessageReceiver class and passed IModel (channel) to it, in final step we have called “BasicConsume” method and passed queue name to it “Mumbai” along with we have set autoAck to false and passed the messageReceiver instance to it.
+Next, we created an instance of MessageReceiver class and passed IModel (channel) to it, in the final step we called the “BasicConsume” method and passed the queue name to it “Mumbai” along with we have set autoAck to false and passed the messageReceiver instance to it.

-When we execute our application, we will get a messages from queue (Mumbai) like as shown below.
+When we execute our application, we will get messages from the queue (Mumbai) as shown below.

-After reading the messages from Mumbai queue, following is the status of queue in web management portal.
+After reading the messages from the Mumbai queue, the following is the status of a queue in the web management portal.

-Same way, we can read a messages from Bangalore or Chennai or Hyderabad queue based on our requirements.
+Same way, we can read messages from Bangalore or Chennai, or Hyderabad queues based on our requirements.

-This is how we can use fanout exchange in rabbitmq to publish a messages to all the quues which are bound with an exchange.
+This is how we can use fanout exchange in rabbitmq to publish messages to all the queues which are bound with an exchange.